 - 1. Complete the Class A Volunteer Application online - 2.
 Complete the background check online at Sterling Volunteers - 3.
 Complete the Protective Behavior Training and guiz online or request a printed copy from the State Office.
 Both you and SOIA will receive a confirmation email.
-If you requested a printed copy of the guiz, return it to the State Office by mail or email to classa@soiowa.org - a.
+If you requested a printed copy of the quiz, return it to the State Office by mail or email to classa@soiowa.org - a.
 Open the Special Olympics Learning Portal - b.
 Create Login - c.
 Learning Area Select Protective Behaviors - d.
 Region SO North America and choose "lowa" in the drop down - 4.
-Submit a color photo, passport quality.
-The easiest way to submit a photo is to email to classa@soiowa.org.
-Please make sure it is not blurry or black and white and is appropriate for all to see.
-If you prefer, you may mail a photo to the SOIA State Office.
-Your photo will be returned with your credential - 5.
 Read the Coach Code of Conduct